-A. After an employee places himself at his official duty station, the cost to the employee of any local travel required for official purposes during regular hours of work or on overtime shall be reimbursed by the Agency.
-In this regard, once an employee arrives at his official duty station, he will receive full mileage reimbursement for any subsequent travel to any temporary duty station.
+- A. After an employee places himself at his official duty station where he normally reports, the cost to the employee of any local travel required for official purposes during regular hours of work or on overtime shall be reimbursed by the Agency.
+In this regard, once an employee arrives at his official duty station where he normally reports, he will receive full mileage reimbursement for any subsequent travel to any temporary duty station.
+06/11/2011 - B. When an employee travels from his home to a temporary duty station and/or from a temporary duty station to his home, the employee will be reimbursed for any mileage in excess of his normal round trip from his home to his official duty station.

-- B. When an employee travels from his home to a temporary duty station and/or from a temporary duty station to his home, the employee will be reimbursed for any mileage in excess of his normal round trip from his home to his official duty station. - C. Examples of the rules set forth in Subsections A and B above include: - (1) When an employee travels from his residence to a temporary duty station and then returns home, the employee shall be reimbursed for actual mileage and expenses in excess of the normal round trip distance between his residence and his official duty station. - (2) When an employee travels from his residence to his official duty station, then travels from his official duty station to a temporary duty station, then travels from the temporary duty station back to his home, the employee shall be reimbursed for the distance between the two (2) duty stations.
-If the distance between the employee's final temporary duty station and his home exceeds the distance between the employee's official duty station and his home, the employee shall be reimbursed for the excess expense. - D. Subsections A and B above do not apply to or cover established rotational assignments through different duty stations.
-The site of each rotational duty assignment shall be the employee's official duty station for the duration of the employee's rotational assignment at that specific job-site. - E. The local travel reimbursement policies set forth in Subsections A and B above apply to travel to overtime assignments as well as assignments during regular hours of work.
+- C. No employee is entitled to reimbursements that are not permitted pursuant to Federal Travel regulations.
+06/11/2012 - C.D.
+Examples of the rules set forth in Subsections A and B above include: - (1) When an employee travels from his residence to a temporary duty station and then returns home, the employee shall be reimbursed for actual mileage and expenses in excess of the normal round trip distance between his residence and his official duty station where s/he normally reports.
+06/11/2012 - (2) When an employee travels from his residence to his official duty station where he normally reports, then travels from his official duty station where he normally reports to a temporary duty station, then travels from the temporary duty station back to his home, the employee shall be reimbursed for the distance between the two (2) duty stations.
+If the distance between the employee's final temporary duty station and his home exceeds the distance between the employee's official duty station where he normally reports and his home, the employee shall be reimbursed for the excess expense.
+06/11/2012 - D E. Subsections A and B above do not apply to or cover established rotational assignments through different duty stations.
+This includes reporting to a work unit assigned through Bid, Rotation and Placement process.
+The site of each rotational duty assignment shall be the employee's official duty station considered where he normally reports for the duration of the employee's rotational assignment at that specific job-site.
+06/11/2012 - E F. The local travel reimbursement policies set forth in Subsections A and B above apply to travel to overtime assignments as well as assignments during regular hours of work.